 General respiratory therapists can transition well into polysomnography, but most will need additional education and training to understand the 77 identified sleep disorders, to learn the function and use of polysomnographic equipment, and to provide safe and effective treatment to patients.

-What it takes: RTs who go into sleep hold the CRT or RRT credentials, but may also want to earn the Registered Polysomnographic Technologist, or RPSGT credential, or the NBRC’s Sleep Disorders Specialist (CRT-SDS or RRT-SDS) credential, which is awarded to those who take a specialty exam in polysomnography.
+What it takes: RTs who go into sleep hold the CRT and/or RRT credentials, but may also want to earn the Registered Polysomnographic Technologist, or RPSGT, credential, which is awarded to those who take a specialty exam in polysomnography.

 Respiratory therapy education involves not just educating future practitioners, but also serving as an educational resource to practicing therapists.
 Respiratory therapy educators serve as professors and instructors in school programs, including those at the community college and university levels, and they may also work as continuing education coordinators for hospital RT departments.

 What it takes: Most RT educators enter the specialty after having worked as a respiratory therapist in a hospital or other setting, and nearly all will have earned the advanced level RRT credential.
-Many educators also hold masters and doctorate degrees; in many schools, advanced degrees are considered essential for advancement.
+Many educators also hold advanced degrees in education; in many schools, advanced degrees are considered essential for advancement.

 Many RTs love the fast pace and complex care delivered in the intensive care unit.
 Critical care respiratory therapists work with the most sophisticated equipment and the most severely ill patients.